Cowboys deliver on coach's guarantee, beat rival Washington

 WASHINGTON’S THIRD QB

-With Allen replacing Heinicke, Washington has now had at least three quarterbacks throw a pass for the fourth consecutive season.
+With Allen replacing Heinicke, Washington has now had at least three quarterbacks take a snap for the fourth consecutive season.
 The most recent time the organization had one QB all season was Kirk Cousins in 2017.

-But there’s no controversy.
-Rivera said of Heinicke, “If he’s healthy, he’s our starter.”

 INJURIES